Curtis Edwards: Östersunds FK

 In the 2018 season, Edwards started the whole game in the round of 32 both legs of the UEFA Europa League against Arsenal, as they lost 4–2 on aggregate and eliminated from the competition.
 Then, on 15 April 2018, he scored his first goal of the season, in a 2–1 win over IFK Göteborg.
 He started the season, playing in either defensive midfield and right midfield positions.
 Edwards scored two goals between 19 May 2018 and 23 May 2018 against GIF Sundsvall and IK Sirius.
 For the rest of the 2018 season, Edwards continued to play in various positions in defence and midfield.
 He then scored added three more goals as the season progressed.
 At the end of the 2018 season, Edwards went on to make thirty–six appearances and scoring three times in all competitions.

-In the 2019 season, Edwards started the season well when he set up two goals, in a 3–2 win over Falkenbergs on 7 April 2019.
+In the 2019 season, Edwards started the season well when he set up two goals, in a 3–2 win over Falkenberg on 7 April 2019.
 In a match against Elfsborg on 19 April 2019, he scored his first goal of the season, in a 1–1 draw.
 He continued to feature in the first team for the side until he suffered a knee injury that saw him miss one match.
 Edwards made his return to the starting lineup from injury, starting the whole game, in a 4–0 loss against Hammarby on 14 May 2019.
 He continued to regain his first team place for the side until his departure from the club.
 By the time he departed the club, Edwards made fourteen appearances and scoring once for the side.

 Djurgårdens IF

-It was announced that Edwards joined Djurgården on a three and half year contract on 31 July 2019.
+It was announced that Edwards joined Djurgården on a three-and-a-half-year contract on 31 July 2019.
 It came after when Allsvenskan clubs were interested in signing him upon expiry of his contract in the summer.

 Edwards scored on his debut for Djurgårdens IF, in a 4–0 win over IK Sirius on 10 August 2019.
 Edwards then played against his former club, Östersunds FK on 30 September 2019, where he received a standing ovation from supporters.
 Since making his debut, he quickly established himself in the starting eleven for the side in the midfield position.
 Edwards helped the side win the league for the first time since 2005 after drawing 2–2 against IFK Norrköping in the last game of the season, with a draw to win the league against title contenders, Malmö and Hammarby.
 At the end of the 2019 season, Edwards finished with twelve appearances and scored once for Djurgårdens IF.

+Stabæk

 On 13 February 2022, Edwards joined Norwegian First Division side Stabæk on a two-year deal.

+Woking

+On 1 February 2024, Edwards returned to England to join National League club, Woking on a deal until the end of the 2023–24 campaign.